 5. The Outdoors – Adventure

 Try whitewater rafting and kayaking on the Ottawa River, some of the continent’s finest, then top it off with some bungee jumping.
-The Ottawa region is also a cycling enthusiast’s dream destination, with over 600 kilometres of recreational pathways linking natural areas, parks, gardens and national sites.
+The Ottawa region is also a cycling enthusiast’s dream destination, with around 800 kilometres (497 miles) of recreational pathways linking natural areas, parks, gardens and national sites.

 Ottawa is a city of celebrations, offering visitors a year-round calendar of parties, festivals and special events.
 Admire over a million tulips and enjoy special programming throughout the city during the Canadian Tulip Festival in May.
 On July 1st, the city celebrates the biggest party in the country, Canada Day.
 Visitors will also experience a host of music celebrations, including the Ottawa Jazz Festival, Ottawa Chamberfest, and RBC Bluesfest, which welcome some of the world’s biggest acts to our city.
 In winter, Canada celebrates Winterlude, and takes to the ice on the world’s largest skating rink, the Rideau Canal Skateway.